 Consumer Lending: Inequity & Debt, From Students to Homeowners

 Redlining is the act of systematically denying services to residents of specific, often racially associated, neighborhoods or communities.
-The term originated in the 1930s through a practice by which mortgage lenders deliberately 'redlined' or marked specific neighborhoods with higher proportions of non-white residents to intentionally deny services — or charge higher prices — in those areas.
+The term originated in the 1930s through a practice by which mortgage lenders deliberately 'redlined' or marked specific neighborhoods with higher proportions of Black residents to intentionally deny services — or charge higher prices — in those areas.